slackapi/node-slack-sdk/examples/README.md

 ## Examples

 This directory contains small example programs that you can copy to get started quickly.
-Try these examples out for yourself by cloning (or downloading) this repository, running `npm install` in this directory.
+Try these examples out for yourself by cloning (or downloading) this repository and running `npm install` in this directory.
 Then run one of the programs (e.g. `node basic-web-client.js`).
 We recommend using the latest LTS version node.

 *  **Basic Web Client** (`basic-web-client.js`) -- Using the Slack Web API